-I was looking online for caregiver support groups for people dealing with loved ones who are diagnosed schizophrenics when I found an article with some very surprising information that explained a lot about Rodger's (my father-in-law) myriad illnesses.
+Years ago, I was looking online for caregiver support groups for people caring for diagnosed schizophrenics when I found an article that explained a lot about my father-in-law, Rodger.

-I felt very alone when caring for Rodger.
+I felt very alone when caring for him.
 And, I must admit, I believed our situation was special.
-It was more complicated than simple dementia or Alzheimer’s disease.
-As if either one of those illnesses are anything less than devastating to our loved ones or us.
+It was more complicated than a case of Alzheimer’s disease or some other type of dementia.
+(As if these conditions are anything less than devastating to our loved ones or us.)

 I hope those of you reading this will forgive me for the arrogance of my assumptions at that time.
-It was born of ignorance and fatigue and the overwhelming hope that most people are not as severely stricken as he was.
+It was born of ignorance, fatigue and the overwhelming hope that most people are not as severely stricken as Rodger was.

-Unfortunately, the more I learn from caregivers the more I understand the depth and breadth of suffering from these terrible diseases and how many are dealing with them now.
+Unfortunately, the more I learn from my fellow caregivers, the more I understand the depth and breadth of suffering from these terrible diseases and how many are dealing with them now.

-The inspiration for this post came in an article dated Friday, May 30, 2014 in Health Day News.
-The opening line reads: “Older adults who have schizophrenia appear to face a higher risk of getting dementia, new research suggests.”
+The opening line of the article I found all those years ago reads: “Older adults who have schizophrenia appear to face a higher risk of getting dementia, new research suggests.”

-According to the article, researchers discovered that dementia occurs twice as often in patients with schizophrenia.
+In the study this article covers, researchers discovered that the rate of dementia in elderly patients with schizophrenia is twice that of older non-schizophrenic patients.
 Rodger was among that group.

 It’s no surprise that his body eventually gave out.
 The miracle is that he lived as long as he did.

-The lead researcher of the article I was reading, Hugh Hendrie, a Regenstrief Institute investigator and a scientist at the Indiana University Center for Aging Research, said, “The good news is those with schizophrenia are living longer; the bad news is, they are getting more of the serious physical illnesses than other people.
-Health care use was higher in those with schizophrenia, which wasn't a surprise, the researchers found.
-But it was surprising that those patients' admissions to hospital were almost always for physical illness, not the mental illness."
+The lead researcher of the study, Hugh Hendrie, M.B., Ch.B., D.Sc., professor emeritus of psychiatry at Indiana University School of Medicine, distinguished scientist at Regenstrief Institute, and center scientist at the IU Center for Aging Research, said, “The good news is those with schizophrenia are living longer; the bad news is they are getting more of the serious physical illnesses than other people.”

-When he was on the medical ward being treated for pneumonia, nurses were unaware of his psychiatric history.
+While he was on the medical ward being treated for pneumonia, the nurses were apparently unaware of his psychiatric history.
 He hid his antipsychotic medication in his cheek and spit it out when hospital personnel left the room.

-It wasn’t until I recognized the symptoms and insisted on a meeting with all his doctors and the patient advocate that both his mental and physical illnesses were brought under control again.
-Either illness, if left unrecognized and untreated, could have led to his death much earlier than it occurred.
+It wasn’t until I recognized his symptoms were worsening and insisted on a meeting with all his doctors and a patient advocate that both his mental and physical conditions were brought under control again.
+If left unrecognized and untreated, either illness could have led to his death much earlier than it occurred.

-If they'd known the information in this study, Rodger's doctors and nurses could have been watching for symptoms of these complications and made me, his caregiver, aware of them as well.
+Perhaps if Rodger’s care team had known the information in this study, his doctors and nurses could have been watching for symptoms of these complications and made me, his caregiver, aware of them as well.

-While it wouldn’t have changed the eventual outcome, having the information in that article might also have reduced the guilt and anxiety I felt each time another illness struck.
-With every new diagnosis, I questioned myself as a caregiver and a daughter-in-law.
+While it wouldn’t have changed the eventual outcome, having this information might have reduced the guilt and anxiety I felt each time Rodger developed another ailment.
+With every new diagnosis, I questioned my value as a caregiver and a daughter-in-law.

 What was I doing wrong?
 What more could I do to protect him?
 What was I missing that could help him avoid another setback?
-Would I not have had migraine headaches and panic attacks if I had known what to expect and that the insidious progression had nothing to do with the care he received at home?
+Would I not have had migraine headaches and panic attacks if I had known that the insidious decline in his health had nothing to do with the quality of care he received at home?

 I’ll never know.

-If your loved one has a history of schizophrenia, I hope this information helps you understand a bit more about what is happening and helps you prepare for what you may face in the future.
+Elders with both physical and mental illnesses are incredibly vulnerable.
+If your loved one has a history of schizophrenia or another behavioral health condition, I hope this information helps you understand a bit more about what is happening and helps you prepare for what you both may face in the future.
 I’d hate to think of anyone else having to say, “I wish I had known.”